acaughman/mpa_climate_selection/README.md

 ### Tests

-Climate Tests - with 0.8 and 0.7 or 0.6 fishing pressure and small MPA
+Climate Tests - with 0.7 or 0.6 fishing pressure and small MPA

-2. ENSO
+2. ENSO 6/7
-3. Heat Waves
+3. Heat Waves 6/7

+** Decide bewteen .6 and .7 **

 MPA Tests - with 0.8 and 0.7 or 0.6 fishing pressure and no climate